jessicarowell/analysis-write-ups/README.md

 ## Baitcap Analysis

 This is an analysis done to account for a change in wet lab methodology that happened in this project.
 A detailed description is included in the html file.

+File(s): baitcap_analysis_2021.html

 ## Translate Transcript 2 Genomic Coordinates